TeeDan205/SQL-KMS-file_Documentation/README.md

    Technology products generated 42% more revenue than secon-place Furniture ($1.3M), indicating strong market demand for electronics.

 2. What are the Top 3 and Bottom 3 regions in terms of sales?
-     **The Top 3 Regions** were obtained by writing the query as shown below:
+     **The Top 3 Regions** were obtained by writing the query (ranked in descending order) as shown below:

     ![2qry](https://github.com/user-attachments/assets/6ad326f9-bc17-47cd-bdde-e4b07b49e146)